prk-Jr/getset-macro/Readme.md

     use getset_macro::GetSet;
     ```

 2. Apply the #[derive(GetSet)] attribute to your struct.
-This will automatically    generate getter and setter methods for all the struct's fields.
+This will automatically    generate constructor, getter and setter methods for all the struct's fields.
     ```rust
     #[derive(GetSet)]
         struct MyStruct {